MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab03_Canvas_App.md

 - Create the app using the tablet form factor

-- Connect to CDS as a data source
+- Connect to Microsoft Dataverse as a data source

 - Configure a gallery control to show the pending inspections

-- Use a CDS view to populate the gallery
+- Use a Microsoft Dataverse view to populate the gallery

 - Configure a detail page with inspection info

-- Handle saving the inspection results to CDS
+- Handle saving the inspection results to Microsoft Dataverse

 - Export the solution with the data model and apps and import it to the “Production” environment